Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ## References

-1. “Duckbills on the Run: The Cursorial Abilities of Hadrosaurs and Implications for Tyrannosaur-Avoidance Strategies”.
-W. Scott Persons IV and Philip J. Currie. *Hadrosaurs* (2014): 449-458.
+1. W. Scott Persons IV and Philip J. Currie.
+“Duckbills on the Run: The Cursorial Abilities of Hadrosaurs and Implications for Tyrannosaur-Avoidance Strategies”. *Hadrosaurs* (2014): 449-458.

-2. “The Phylogeny of the Ornithischian Dinosaurs”.
-Richard J. Butler, Paul Upchurch, and David B. Norman. *Journal of Systematic Paleontology* 6 (2008): 1-40.
+2. Richard J. Butler, Paul Upchurch, and David B. Norman.
+“The Phylogeny of the Ornithischian Dinosaurs”. *Journal of Systematic Paleontology* 6 (2008): 1-40.

-3. “Locomotion in Ornithischian Dinosaurs: an assessment using three-dimensional computational modelling”.
-S. C. R. Maidment et al. *Biological Reviews* 89 (2014): 588-617.
+3. Maidment et al. “Locomotion in Ornithischian Dinosaurs: an assessment using three-dimensional computational modelling”. *Biological Reviews* 89 (2014): 588-617.

-4. “Caudofemoral Musculature and the Evolution of Theropod Locomotion”.
-Stephen M. Gatesy. *Paleobiology* 16 (1990): 170-186.
+4. Stephen M. Gatesy.
+“Caudofemoral Musculature and the Evolution of Theropod Locomotion”. *Paleobiology* 16 (1990): 170-186.

-5. "The Phylogeny and Evolutionary History of Tyrannosauroid dinosaurs".
-Stephen L. Brusatte and Thomas D. Carr. *Scientific Reports* 6 (2016).
+5. Stephen L. Brusatte and Thomas D. Carr.
+"The Phylogeny and Evolutionary History of Tyrannosauroid dinosaurs". *Scientific Reports* 6 (2016).

-6. “A Complete Skeleton of a Late Triassic Saurischian and the Early Evolution of Dinosaurs”.
-Nesbitt et al. *Science* (2009): 1530-1533.
+6. Nesbitt et al. “A Complete Skeleton of a Late Triassic Saurischian and the Early Evolution of Dinosaurs”. *Science* (2009): 1530-1533.

-7. “The Phylogeny of Ceratosauria (Dinosauria: Theropoda)”.
-Matthew T. Carrano and Scott D. Sampson. *Journal of Systematic Paleontology* 6 (2008): 183-236.
+7. Matthew T. Carrano and Scott D. Sampson.
+“The Phylogeny of Ceratosauria (Dinosauria: Theropoda)”. *Journal of Systematic Paleontology* 6 (2008): 183-236.

-8. “A new clade of archaic large-bodied predatory dinosaurs (Theropoda: Allosauroidea) that survived to the latest Mesozoic”.
-Roger B. J. Benson, Matthew T. Carrano, and Stephen L. Brusatte. *Naturwissenshaften* 97 (2010): 71-78.
+8. Roger B. J. Benson, Matthew T. Carrano, and Stephen L. Brusatte.
+“A new clade of archaic large-bodied predatory dinosaurs (Theropoda: Allosauroidea) that survived to the latest Mesozoic”. *Naturwissenshaften* 97 (2010): 71-78.

-9. “Torvosaurus gurneyi n. sp., the Largest Terrestrial Predator from Europe, and a Proposed Terminology of the Maxilla Anatomy in Nonavian Theropods”.
-Christophe Hendrickx and Octavio Mateus. *PLoS ONE* 9:3 (2014).
+9. Christophe Hendrickx and Octavio Mateus.
+“Torvosaurus gurneyi n. sp., the Largest Terrestrial Predator from Europe, and a Proposed Terminology of the Maxilla Anatomy in Nonavian Theropods”. *PLoS ONE* 9:3 (2014).

-10. “A Basal Dinosaur from the Dawn of the Dinosaur Era in Southwestern Pangaea”.
-Martinez et al. *Science* 331 (2011):206-210.
+10. Martinez et al. “A Basal Dinosaur from the Dawn of the Dinosaur Era in Southwestern Pangaea”. *Science* 331 (2011):206-210.

-11. “New Dromaeosaurids (Dinosauria: Theropoda) from the Lower Cretaceous of Utah, and the Evolution of the Dromaeosaurid Tail”.
-Senter et al. *PLoS ONE* 7:5 (2012).
+11. Senter et al. “New Dromaeosaurids (Dinosauria: Theropoda) from the Lower Cretaceous of Utah, and the Evolution of the Dromaeosaurid Tail”. *PLoS ONE* 7:5 (2012).

-12. “New Basal Iguanodonts from the Cedar Mountain Formation of Utah and the Evolution of Thumb-Spiked Dinosaurs”.
-McDonald et al. *PLoS ONE* 5:11 (2010).
+12. McDonald et al. “New Basal Iguanodonts from the Cedar Mountain Formation of Utah and the Evolution of Thumb-Spiked Dinosaurs”. *PLoS ONE* 5:11 (2010).

-13. “Phylogeny of Basal Iguanodonts (Dinosauria: Ornithischia): An Update”.
-Andrew T. McDonald. *PLoS ONE* 7:5 (2012).
+13. Andrew T. McDonald.
+“Phylogeny of Basal Iguanodonts (Dinosauria: Ornithischia): An Update”. *PLoS ONE* 7:5 (2012).

-14. “New data on the diversity and abundance of small-bodied ornithopods (Dinosauria, Ornithischia) from the Belly River Group (Campanian) of Alberta”.
-Brown et al. *Journal of Vertebrate Paleontology* 33 (2013): 495-520.
+14. Brown et al. “New data on the diversity and abundance of small-bodied ornithopods (Dinosauria, Ornithischia) from the Belly River Group (Campanian) of Alberta”. *Journal of Vertebrate Paleontology* 33 (2013): 495-520.

-15. “A new species of Saurolophine Hadrosaurid dinosaur from the Late Cretaceous of the Pacific coast of North America”.
-Albert Prieto-Marquez and Jonathan R. Wagner. *Acta Palaeontologica Polonica* 58 (2013): 255-268.
+15. Albert Prieto-Marquez and Jonathan R. Wagner.
+“A new species of Saurolophine Hadrosaurid dinosaur from the Late Cretaceous of the Pacific coast of North America”. *Acta Palaeontologica Polonica* 58 (2013): 255-268.

-16. "A new ornithopod (Dinosauria, Ornithischia) from the Upper Cretaceous of Antarctica an its palaeobiogeographical implications".
-Rozadilla et al. *Cretaceous Research* 57 (2015): 311-324.
+16. Rozadilla et al. "A new ornithopod (Dinosauria, Ornithischia) from the Upper Cretaceous of Antarctica an its palaeobiogeographical implications". *Cretaceous Research* 57 (2015): 311-324.

-17. "A New Leptoceratopsid (Ornithischia, Ceratopsia) with a Unique Ischium from the Upper Cretaceous of Shandong Province, China".
-He et al. *PLoS ONE* 10:12 (2015).
+17. He et al. "A New Leptoceratopsid (Ornithischia, Ceratopsia) with a Unique Ischium from the Upper Cretaceous of Shandong Province, China". *PLoS ONE* 10:12 (2015).

-18. “Pelvic and Hindlimb Musculature of Tyrannosaurus rex (Dinosauria:Theropoda)”.
-Matthew T. Carrano and John R. Hutchinson. *Journal of Morphology* 253 (2002): 207-228.
+18. Matthew T. Carrano and John R. Hutchinson.
+“Pelvic and Hindlimb Musculature of Tyrannosaurus rex (Dinosauria:Theropoda)”. *Journal of Morphology* 253 (2002): 207-228.

-19. "Dinosaurian Precursors from the Middle Triassic of Argentina: Marasuchus lilloensis, gen. nov.".
-Paul C. Sereno and Andrea B. Arcucci. *Journal of Vertebrate Paleontology* 14 (1994): 53-73.
+19. Paul C. Sereno and Andrea B. Arcucci.
+"Dinosaurian Precursors from the Middle Triassic of Argentina: Marasuchus lilloensis, gen. nov.". *Journal of Vertebrate Paleontology* 14 (1994): 53-73.

-20. “Comparative Osteology and Phylogenetic Relationship of *Edmontosaurus* and *Shantungosaurus* (Dinosauria: Hadrosauridae) from the Upper Cretaceous of North America and East Asia”.
-Xing et al. *Acta Geologica Sinica* 88 (2014): 1623-1652.
+20. Xing et al. “Comparative Osteology and Phylogenetic Relationship of *Edmontosaurus* and *Shantungosaurus* (Dinosauria: Hadrosauridae) from the Upper Cretaceous of North America and East Asia”. *Acta Geologica Sinica* 88 (2014): 1623-1652.

-21. “A New Species of Camptosaurs (Ornithopoda: Dinosauria) from the Morrison Formation (Upper Jurassic) of Dinosaur National Monument, Utah, and  Biomechanics Analysis of its Forelimb”.
-Kenneth Carpenter and Yvonne Wilson. *Annals of Carnegie Museum* 76 (2008): 227-263.
+21. Kenneth Carpenter and Yvonne Wilson.
+“A New Species of Camptosaurs (Ornithopoda: Dinosauria) from the Morrison Formation (Upper Jurassic) of Dinosaur National Monument, Utah, and  Biomechanics Analysis of its Forelimb”. *Annals of Carnegie Museum* 76 (2008): 227-263.

-22. “How many dinosaur species were there?
-Fossil bias and true richness estimated using a Poisson sampling model”.
-Jostein Starrfelt and Lee Hsiang Liow. *Philosophical Transactions of the Royal Society B* 371:1691 (2016).
+22. Jostein Starrfelt and Lee Hsiang Liow.
+“How many dinosaur species were there?
+Fossil bias and true richness estimated using a Poisson sampling model”. *Philosophical Transactions of the Royal Society B* 371:1691 (2016).